Skip to content

 Installation

-Before running, have ready:
+Before installing, have ready:

 • Radio type — USB companion device or Pi HAT